-A healthy mouth and teeth are crucial for good health and appearance.
-Children with good oral health can maintain a better quality of life and avoid unnecessary pain.
+A healthy mouth and teeth are important for good health and appearance.
+Children with good oral health can have a better quality of life, and avoid unnecessary pain and poor general health.

-Brushing, flossing and keeping a child’s mouths clean can be a challenge for all children and their carers.
-For the carers of children with special needs, who are sensitive around the mouth area, this is particularly challenging.
-It is for this and other reason these children are at increased risk of developing tooth decay.
+Brushing, flossing and keeping a child’s mouth clean can be a challenge for all children and their carers.
+For carers of children with special needs, who may be sensitive around the mouth area, this can be particularly challenging.
+It is for this and other reasons these children are at increased risk of developing tooth decay.
 Paediatric dentists and speech pathologists can help you make oral care manageable and even pleasant.

-Regular / 6 monthly check up by your child’s dentist can help identify and treat oral health problems early.
+Regular (6 monthly) check ups by your child’s dentist will help find and treat oral health problems early.
 All children up to the age of 18 years can access free dental care at public dental clinics.
 This includes specialist care for children with special needs.

 What are the signs of oral health problems?